-Project managers can be found in almost every industry and every line of business, and they play an essential role in helping the companies they work for achieve business objectives and meet strategic goals.
+Project managers can be found in almost every industry and every line of business.
+They play an essential role in helping the companies they work for achieve business objectives and meet strategic goals.
 In short, project managers lead interdisciplinary teams of workers in executing plans designed to achieve either short-term or long-term results.
 Essentially, they’re the go-betweens that assemble the talent needed to get things done.

-Since project managers can work in just about any industry you can imagine, they’re always in demand and have quite a bit of flexibility with regard to their career path.
+Since project managers can work in just about any industry you can imagine, they’re always in demand.
+They also have quite a bit of flexibility with regards to their career path.
 If you’re considering studying towards a project management degree, here are four industries where project managers are always in demand.

 No matter where you live (or even where you’d like to live), it’s a safe bet that the healthcare industry there is booming.
 In the United States, the healthcare industry even recently became the nation’s largest employer.
-The explosive growth that’s taking place in healthcare worldwide is fueling a demand for project managers that won’t go away soon, as businesses reorganize and scale up to meet unprecedented demand.
+The explosive growth that’s taking place in healthcare worldwide is fueling a demand for project managers won’t go away soon.
+Businesses are reorganizing and scaling up to meet unprecedented demand.
 Depending on the nature of your skills, you could find work in the healthcare industry as a project manager specializing in data management, process development, and service delivery streamlining.

 As global populations have continued to rise, there’s been a corresponding boom in construction almost everywhere on earth.
-For project managers, the best news of all is that it’s an industry that’s recession-proof since construction and infrastructure projects remain necessary in all economic conditions.
+For project managers, the best news of all is that it’s an industry that’s recession-proof.
+After all, construction and infrastructure projects remain necessary in all economic conditions.
 Also, unlike in other industries, construction project managers rely much more on generalized skills as organizers, so it’s a great way for recent graduates to gain experience without possessing a wide range of skills early in their careers.
 That’s not to say there’s no room for growth, though.
-Holders of project management masters degrees can take on complex engineering projects, and secure higher level positions with correspondingly higher salaries, too.
+Holders of project management masters degrees can take on complex engineering projects, and secure higher-level positions with correspondingly higher salaries, too.

 A Flexible Path